• Skip to primary navigation

 How to Make 2 Ingredient Strawberry Jam

-This is the simplest jam recipe you will ever make as we are using just two ingredients: strawberries and maple syrup.
-Add 600 grams (3.5 US Cups) of sliced strawberries and 240 ml (1 US Cup) of maple syrup to a large saucepan and bring to a rolling boil over medium-high heat.
+Add 600 grams (3.5 US Cups) of sliced strawberries and 240 ml (1 US Cup) of maple syrup to a large saucepan.
+Bring to a rolling boil over medium-high heat.

 Adding maple syrup to strawberries to make 2 ingredient strawberry jam.

-The 2 ingredient strawberry jam will come to a rolling boil that can't be stirred down.
+Close up of strawberry jam at a rolling boil that can't be stirred down.

 Skim off the foam from the strawberry jam with a spoon.